osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 # System and adapter configuration

-You can configure the System and adapter components together using a single call for replacing the existing configuration.
+The System and adapter components can be configured together using a single call for replacing the existing configuration.

 ## Change system and adapter configuration